mattj-io/query_meetup/README.md

 ## Requirements:

-Currently has the following dependencies, all available via pip
+If you want to use the python script directly, it currently has the following dependencies, all available via pip

 ```
 meetup.api
 prettytable
 pyyaml
 ```

+Included in the repository are binaries for Mac and Linux, which don't require any dependencies.

 You will also need an API key for Meetup.com, which you can find from the API link at the bottom of your Profile page